MicrosoftDocs/azure-docs/articles/azure-arc/data/storage-configuration.md

 Each database instance has data, logs, and backup persistent volumes.
 The storage classes for these persistent volumes can be specified at deployment time.
 If no storage class is specified the default storage class is used.

-When creating an instance using either `az sql mi-arc create` or `az postgres server-arc create`, there are four parameters that can be used to set the storage classes:
+When you create an instance using either `az sql mi-arc create` or `az postgres server-arc create`, there are four parameters that you can use to set the storage classes:

 |Parameter name, short name|Used for|
 |---|---|